Hometown: Toronto, ON

 List any interesting or unusual jobs you may have had.

-- When I opened my company last year, I had also sealed asphalt driveways and worked in interlocking.
+I once opened my own business where I sealed asphalt driveways and worked in interlocking.

 List any volunteering you have done.